Skip to content

 https://brand.utah.edu/communications/inclusive-style-guide/

-The University of Utah celebrates the rich diversity of our staff, students, trainees, and faculty, by striving to make our campus a welcoming, inclusive, and anti-racist environment.
-University Marketing & Communications, Equity, Diversity, and Inclusion, and U of U Health Marketing & Communications have collaborated with experts across the U campus to create this Inclusive Style Guide, modeled after many other resources.
-The guide was created to support the university community to create content that uses language and images that are respectful to people of all cultures, backgrounds, identities, and experiences.
+Expert collaborations from across the U campus helped to create this Style Guide, modeled after many other resources.
+The guide was created to support the university community to create content that uses language and images that are respectful to all people.

 Office of Equal Opportunity, Affirmative Action, and Title IX